adwaitsharma/JobFinderApp/README.md

 JobFinderApp
 ============

-This is a Job Finder Application which can search jobs on (APS.NET website) based on the user and job location(using GPS).
+This is a Job Finder Android Application which can search jobs on (APS.NET website) based on the user and job location(using GPS).

 The user can define the distance to search.